leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 (including `all`).

 Inventories can be dynamic.
-If the inventory file is executable, Ansible will run it and use it's output as the inventory (note that, in this case, the format is not the same as static inventory).
+If the inventory file is executable, Ansible will run it and use its output as the inventory (note that, in this case, the format is not the same as static inventory).

 You can of course have multiple inventories, segregated from each other.
-We will take advantage of this later on.
+We will take advantage from this later on.

 ### Playbooks